Having the proper gear can be the difference between coming home with dinner or empty-handed.

 - Slow speed and smaller weight capacity make multi-day trips more challenging

-If you’re looking for a casual budget fishing kayak, the Ascend FS12T model won’t disappoint.
+If you’re looking for a casual budget fishing kayak, the Ascend FS12T model is fine.

 But it’s hard not to quibble with its slow speed, lack of a rudder, and stability questions.
 I’d rather let you decide for yourself if this model is stable enough for your purposes.

-I think it would be perfectly acceptable if you’re heading out to the lake for a day trip, or perceive your angling career as more recreational than a serious passion.
+I think it would be OK if you’re heading out to the lake for a day trip, or perceive your angling career as more recreational than a serious passion.

-If you’re looking for a kayak with more customization options and better performance, I would recommend the Pelican Catch 120 instead
+If you’re looking for a kayak with more customization options and better performance for a similar price, I would recommend the Pelican Catch 120 instead